bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 ### Wrap

-Flexbox is one-dimensional, meaning the properties really only work one way, "row" or "column".
+Flexbox is one-dimensional, meaning the properties really only works one way, "row" or "column".
 However, we can allow for wrapping, making grids of items workable.

 By default, flex children will all try to fit onto one line.
 You can allow the items to wrap with the `flex-wrap` property.